OtaK/passport-dailymotion/README.md

 The Dailymotion OAuth 2.0 authentication strategy authenticates users using a Dailymotion account and OAuth 2.0 tokens.
-The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.
+The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a App ID, App secret, and callback URL.

 ```Javascript
 var DailymotionStrategy = require('passport-dailymotion').Strategy;